University of Toronto Faculty of Medicine

-The Temerty Faculty of Medicine (often shortened to Temerty Medicine) is the medical school of the University of Toronto in Ontario, Canada.
-Founded in 1843, the faculty is based in the Medical Sciences Building on the St. George campus in downtown Toronto, with some programs also offered on the Mississauga campus.
-Among its affiliated teaching hospitals is University Health Network, the largest research hospital network in Canada.
+The Temerty Faculty of Medicine (commonly known by its former name, the Faculty of Medicine) is the medical school of the University of Toronto in the Greater Toronto Area of Ontario, Canada.
+Founded in 1843, Temerty Medicine is the oldest medical school in the province of Ontario and the largest in the country.
+Its 14 affiliated hospitals and health organizations are collectively known as the Toronto Academic Health Science Network, and includes University Health Network (UHN), the largest research hospital network in Canada.